Surfing in Gotland: Surf Sweden’s Mystical Island

 Variety of Beaches

 The surfing in Gotland is spread across a diverse coastline featuring everything from sandy beach breaks to rocky points.
 Because the island is exposed on all sides, surfers can almost always find a spot that is “working” depending on the wind direction.
 Popular areas like Tofta, Ekeviken, and various spots along the southern tip offer a range of left and right peaks.
 The “Raukar” coast provides a dramatic backdrop where the limestone pillars help organize the incoming energy.
-On a clean day with an offshore wind, Gotland produces punchy, high-performance sections that are highly prized by the local surfing community.
 The variety of the sea floor—ranging from sand to cobblestone—ensures that there is a wave for every skill level and board preference.

 Surf Lessons and Camps